flashrom/flashrom/doc/release_notes/devel.rst

 flash on old NVIDIA graphics cards through a memory-mapped PCI BAR.
 The hardware is obsolete and legacy hosts already ship a flashrom that supports it.

+The ``satasii`` programmer has been removed.
+It reflashed the parallel flash on Silicon Image SATA/IDE PCI controllers through a memory-mapped PCI BAR.
+The hardware is obsolete and legacy hosts already ship a flashrom that supports it.